Digital Twin-Centered Hybrid Data-Driven Multi-Stage Deep Learning Framework for Enhanced Nuclear Reactor Power Prediction: DISCUSSION

 The other subject of future research would be continued development.
-Besides developing different architectures for testing, the logical next steps would be either a full predictor, modular controller, or both.
-A Long Short-Term Memory (LSTM) or convolutional neural network could be developed as a time series predictor.
-A state-based predictor like the one developed could be used in conjunction with this model, which would provide an end state as a horizontal asymptote for the time series.
-If this type of model was desired, the state-based model could also be modified to produce a value for the time required to reach the final power as well.
+Enhancing these models for further deployment in digital twin systems could involve exploring advanced architectures, such as Long Short-Term Memory (LSTM) networks or convolutional neural networks (CNNs), for dynamic time series prediction.
+A state-based predictor like the one developed could be used in conjunction with this type of model, which would provide an end state as a horizontal asymptote for the time series.
+This integration would allow the digital twin to simulate reactor transitions dynamically while also providing an estimated time to reach the final state, further aligning with real-time operational needs.
 If an automatic controller were desired, one could be developed in conjunction with a state-based predictor as a sort of look-ahead function.
+Such a controller, integrated with the digital twin, could predict reactor state transitions in real time and provide operational feedback to optimize control actions.
 The controller would perform an action, and the predictor could generate the final power of the transient and provide feedback to the controller.
+This modularization would allow the digital twin to operate as an online, automated monitoring and control system, dynamically adapting to live reactor conditions and supporting operational decision-making in real time.
 In fact, using a similar model to approximate feedback terms from reactor operation could be used in conjunction with other types of models (machine learning or physics-based) to streamline the prediction process.
-The predictor-controller could then be modularized and actively receive live information from the reactor to form an online automatic controller.
+The predictor controller could then be modularized and actively receive live information from the reactor to form an online automatic controller.

-Furthermore, continued development will be performed to realize practical applications as a module in the back end of a Digital Twin (DT) system.
-Since DTs seek to give real-time data and system state predictions, this model could easily be implemented to generate those short-term predictions.
-This would allow operators or other modules to use control rod information to make decisions minutes to hours in advance.
-As DT research and applications become more popular ultra-lightweight predictive tools such as this will be an important part of the design process, allowing the advanced models to have a physics-based real-world rooting.